-The Akshaya Patra Foundation is a not-for-profit organisation feeding millions of underserved children in India.
-We are committed to eradicating two most critical issues - hunger and malnutrition in India - by implementing the Mid-Day Meal Programme in government schools and government-aided schools.
-Carrying out the world’s largest feeding programme, Akshaya Patra aims to not only fight hunger with nutritious meals but also bring children to school.
+The Akshaya Patra Foundation is an NGO in India feeding millions of underprivileged children.
+We are committed to eradicating the two most critical issues - hunger and malnutrition in India by implementing the PM Poshan Abhiyaan (formerly known as the Mid-Day Meal Programme) in Government schools and Government-aided schools.

 Our Kitchen in Assam

 With hygiene and cleanliness as our utmost priority, we operate through two kitchen models: Centralised and Decentralised.
-In the state of Assam, the centralised kitchen began operation in the year 2010.
+In the state of Assam, the first centralised kitchen began operation in the year 2010.